eusholli/site-manager-roi-calculator/memory-bank/systemPatterns.md

     -   Direct CSS rules in `style.css`.
     -   CSS variables (custom properties) derived from `RS_design.json` for colors, fonts, and spacing, ensuring adherence to the Rakuten Symphony design system.
     -   Flexbox and CSS Grid for responsive layout.
-    -   Montserrat font as fallback for Rakuten Sans.
 -   **JavaScript Implementation:**
-    -   Standard DOM manipulation (`getElementById`, `querySelector`, `textContent`) to read inputs and update outputs.
+    -   Standard DOM manipulation to read inputs and update outputs.
-    -   Event listeners (`addEventListener`) to trigger calculations on input changes.
+    -   Event listeners to trigger calculations on user input.
-    -   Functions to encapsulate calculation logic for clarity and reusability.
+    -   Modular functions to encapsulate calculation logic for clarity and reusability.
-    -   Pure CSS-based visualizations without external libraries.
+    -   Custom visualization implementations using CSS and DOM manipulation rather than external libraries.
--   **Responsiveness:** Media queries in CSS to adapt the layout for different screen sizes (desktop, tablet, mobile).
+-   **Responsiveness:** Implemented with media queries at 900px and 600px breakpoints to adapt the layout for different screen sizes.
 -   **State Management:** Application state (input values, calculated results) is managed directly within the DOM and JavaScript variables.

 ## 3. Design Patterns

--   **Input Handling:** HTML form elements (`<input type="number">`) with clear labels (`<label>`).
+-   **Input Handling:** HTML form elements with clear labels.
+Values are read directly from the DOM when calculations are triggered.
--   **Output Display:** Dedicated HTML elements (`<span>`, `<div>`) with unique IDs for displaying calculated results.
-Numbers formatted (currency, percentages) using `Intl.NumberFormat`.
+-   **Output Display:** Dedicated HTML elements with unique IDs for displaying calculated results.
+Numbers are formatted appropriately using `Intl.NumberFormat`.
--   **Calculation Logic:**
-    -   Project Speed Savings: Calculate new duration and time saved based on efficiency improvements.
-    -   Cost Savings: Calculate direct project cost savings based on cost reduction percentage.
-    -   Labor/Admin Savings: Calculate savings from reduced manual work.
-    -   ROI: Calculate return on investment as total annual savings relative to total project costs.
 -   **Visualizations:**
-    -   **Summary Banner:** Large, prominent text elements showing Total Annual Savings and ROI.
+    -   **Summary Banner:** Large, prominent text elements with grid layout.
-    -   **Savings Breakdown Pie Chart:** CSS conic-gradient showing proportion of cost vs. admin savings.
-    -   **Project Duration Bar Chart:** Styled divs comparing before and after durations.
+    -   **Pie Chart:** Implemented using CSS `conic-gradient` with dynamic calculation of gradient stops.
+    -   **Bar Chart:** Implemented using styled `div` elements with dynamic height calculation.
+    -   **Timeline:** Implemented using positioned elements with dynamic indicator placement.
 -   **Modularity (Code Structure):**
     -   Separate HTML structure, CSS styling, and JavaScript logic into distinct files.
-    -   Within `script.js`, grouped related functions (input reading, calculations, output updating, chart generation).
+    -   JavaScript organized into logical sections:
+        -   DOM references
+        -   Formatting helpers
+        -   Calculation functions
+        -   UI update functions
+        -   Chart generation functions
+        -   Event handling

 ## 4. Deployment Strategy

 -   **GitHub Pages:** Files are placed in the root directory of the GitHub repository.
-GitHub Pages is configured to serve from this location.
+GitHub Pages can be configured to serve from this location.
--   **Documentation:** README.md file provides project overview, features, and deployment instructions.